 - Specific tasks that may be assigned with the implementation of the Strategic Plan 2.0.

 The Nominations and Selection Committee is chaired by a Volunteer, who also serves on the National Council Steering Committee, and a Staff Co-Chair, who is appointed by the Executive Team.
 The National Council Chair works closely with the committee and is the primary liaison with the Board Nominations and Governance Committee for the tasks related to Board positions.

 The committee is seeking volunteers who would like to focus on one or more of the following areas:

-- provide support to one or more advisory or work groups to assess need for Nomination and Selection Support
+- providing support to one or more advisory or work groups to assess need for Nomination and Selection Support

-- provide support to the Steering Committee of the National Council in its succession planning process
+- providing support to the Steering Committee of the National Council in its succession planning process

-- develop and manage recruitment/marketing strategies, in coordination with other organizational initiatives to identify, develop, and refer volunteers for national leadership positions.
+- developing and managing recruitment/marketing strategies, in coordination with other organizational initiatives to identify, develop, and refer volunteers for national leadership positions.

 Initially, monthly meetings will take place as a work plan is established.
 Afterward, committee meetings may be more or less frequent, with project based sub-committees setting a timeline and schedule that works for them.
 Members may choose to commit to a task project for the length of that project or to be a standing committee member for a minimum of one year, renewable.

 - Prior experience on an AFS-USA national committee, advisory or work group (examples, Chappaqua, National Council, Returnee Initiative, Advisory Groups, etc.)